KevinBian107/Kaiwen-Wiki/docs/articles/mathamatics/optimization.md

 \alpha_t = \underset{\alpha \in \mathbb{R}}{\arg \min} \phi(x^{(t)} + \alpha \vec{p}_t)
 $$

-The first ensures the orthogonal step amd teh second ensure the descent step.
+The first ensures the ***orthogonal step*** and the second ensure the ***descent step***.
 Notice that this second optimization problem is a easier problem to solve and close form solution does exist as we are only looking at a minimization problem that involve two vectors, way easier than the problem we begin with.
 Close form solution of optimal $\alpha^*$ would be:

 $$
 d_t = \alpha^* = \frac{(b - Ax^{(k)})^T p_t}{p_t^T A p_t} = \frac{- \nabla \phi(x^{(t)})^T p_t}{p_t^T A p_t}